Key facts to know about the Coronavirus

 We recommend maintaining a conservative investment strategy

 At Investonline we have been recommending a conservative investment strategy over the last three years, which has worked well for our clients providing a steady 7.7% p.a. return as opposed to the JSE’s 2.8% p.a. return.
-We recently warned investors that global markets were expensive and risky (insert link to NL).
+We recently warned investors that global markets were expensive and risky.

-If you are reliant on a stable income or just cannot tolerate long periods of slow returns, we recommend adopting a “parking strategy” into our low-risk investment portfolio which is projected to generate a return of 8% to 10% p.a.
+If you are reliant on a stable income or just cannot tolerate long periods of slow returns, we recommend adopting a “parking strategy” into our low-risk investment portfolio which has generated a return of 8% to 10% p.a.
 Once the environment appears more certain, we will recommend moving into more growth assets, which should generate double digit returns.